rbos1995/TTT-Custom-Roles/CONVARS.md

 ttt_killer_warn_all         0    // Whether to warn all players if there is a Killer.
 If 0, only traitors will be warned

 // Monsters
 ttt_monsters_are_traitors      0   // Whether Monsters (Zombie and Vampire) should be treated as members of the Traitors team.
 If enabled, ttt_monster_pct is not used. ttt_vampire_vision_enable      1   // Whether Vampires have their special vision highlights enabled ttt_vampire_convert_enable     1   // Whether Vampires have the ability to drain other players' blood using their fangs ttt_vampire_show_target_icon   1   // Whether Vampires have an icon over other players' heads showing who to kill.
 Server or round must be restarted for changes to take effect. ttt_vampire_damage_reduction   0.8 // The fraction an attacker's bullet damage will be reduced to when they are shooting a Vampire. ttt_vampire_fang_timer         5   // The amount of time fangs must be used to fully drain a target's blood ttt_vampire_fang_heal          50  // The amount of health a Vampire will heal by when they fully drain a target's blood ttt_vampire_fang_overheal      25  // The amount over the Vampire's normal maximum health (e.g. 100 + this ConVar) that the Vampire can heal to by drinking blood. ttt_vampire_prime_death_mode   0   // What to do when the Prime Vampire(s) (e.g. playters who spawn as Vampires originally) are killed.
 0 - Do nothing.
 1 - Kill all non-prime Vampires.
-2 - Revert all non-prime Vampires to their original role. ttt_zombie_vision_enable      1   // Whether Zombies have their special vision highlights enabled ttt_zombie_spit_enable        1   // Whether Zombies have their spit attack enabled ttt_zombie_leap_enable        1   // Whether Zombies have their leap attack enabled ttt_zombie_show_target_icon   1   // Whether Zombies have an icon over other players' heads showing who to kill.
+2 - Revert all non-prime Vampires to their original role. ttt_vampire_prime_only_convert 1   // Whether only Prime Vampires (e.g. players who spawn as Vampire originally) are allowed to convert other players. ttt_zombie_vision_enable       1   // Whether Zombies have their special vision highlights enabled ttt_zombie_spit_enable         1   // Whether Zombies have their spit attack enabled ttt_zombie_leap_enable         1   // Whether Zombies have their leap attack enabled ttt_zombie_show_target_icon    1   // Whether Zombies have an icon over other players' heads showing who to kill.
 Server or round must be restarted for changes to take effect. ttt_zombie_damage_scale        0.2 // The fraction a Zombie's damage will be scaled to when they are attacking without using their knife. ttt_zombie_damage_reduction    0.8 // The fraction an attacker's bullet damage will be reduced to when they are shooting a Zombie. ttt_zombie_prime_only_weapons  1   // Whether only Prime Zombies (e.g. players who spawn as Zombies originally) are allowed to pick up weapons.

 // Jesters
 ttt_jester_win_by_traitors 1   // Whether the Jester will win the round if they are killed by a traitor